renegade2k6/ThemeAtlas/README.md

 Theme Atlas is a static theme viewer and color-token catalog.
 It includes 169 reusable themes for apps, dashboards, editors, terminals, and internal tools.

-Open `index.html` locally or publish the folder with GitHub Pages.

 ## Features

 - 169 generated theme JSON files